-NARRATOR: Soon after the news broke, Weinstein was fired from his company.
-He says he is now in therapy.
+NARRATOR: Soon after the news broke, Weinstein was fired from his company and went into therapy

 A.J.
 BENZA: I spoke to Harvey.
 He doesn’t sound sad and dejected, he sounds a little bit— a little bit humiliated, but I think he’s gearing up for the fight.

-NARRATOR: In a new statement to FRONTLINE this week, Weinstein’s spokeswoman said while he denies any non-consensual sexual conduct, he is deeply apologetic to those offended by his behavior.
+NARRATOR: In a statement to FRONTLINE, Weinstein’s spokeswoman said while he denies any non-consensual sexual conduct, he is deeply apologetic to those offended by his behavior.

 The spokeswoman said “It is wrong and irresponsible to conflate claims of impolitic behavior or consensual sexual contact later regretted with an untrue claim of criminal conduct, and his lawyers will respond in the appropriate legal forum with evidence disproving the claims against him.”